dbaldridge-lab/htcf/jupyter_vscode.md

  Press CMD and click on the link to open the page in a browser.

- Paste the code in the page that pops up and click next.
+ Paste the code and click next.
 Enter your wustl key username and password.

  ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/85ca0ab3-72c7-45db-aa22-f1e5ca4678ff)